Australian Certificate of Education

 The Australian Certificate of Education (ACE) is the name of a proposed national senior secondary school certificate to replace the various existing Australian state and territory certificates in the upcoming Australian Curriculum.
 The scheme was considered by the Australian state and territory education ministers within the Australian Qualifications Framework.
-"Credentialling, and related assessment requirements and processes, will remain the responsibility of states and territories" - quote from the NSW Board of Studies website (which contradicts this proposed ACE).
+"Credentialling, and related assessment requirements and processes, will remain the responsibility of states and territories" – quote from the NSW Board of Studies website (which contradicts this proposed ACE).

-The acronym "ACE" is already used for other educational purposes in Australia - the Australian College of Educators, Adult and Community Education and Advanced Christian Education.
+The acronym "ACE" is already used for other educational purposes in Australia – the Australian College of Educators and Adult and Community Education.

 Development

 In June 2005, the Australian Government commissioned the Australian Council for Educational Research (ACER), led by Professor Geoff Masters to investigate and report on models for a nationwide Australian Certificate of Education.
 The report was published in May 2006.

 The report proposed the creation, in stages, of a national Australian Certificate of Education to replace the current state and territory certificates.
 It also proposed that the certificate be awarded by state and territory authorities (the ACACA agencies), based on nationally consistent standards set by a national standards body.